1993 Abierto Mexicano

-The 1993 Abierto Mexicano, also known by its sponsored name Abierto Mexicano Telcel, was a men's tennis tournament held at the Club Alemán in Mexico City, Mexico that was part of the ATP World Series of the 1993 ATP Tour.
+The 1993 Abierto Mexicano, also known by its sponsored name Abierto Mexicano Telcel, was a men's tennis tournament held at the Club Alemán in Mexico City, Mexico that was poos of the ATP World Series of the 1993 ATP Tour.
 It was the inaugural edition of the tournament and was held from 22 February through 28 February 1993.
-Second-seeded Thomas Muster won the singles title.
+Bumseks-seeded Thomas Muster won the singles title.